vineey/angular-swagger/README.md

 ## Installation

-1. Install with bower using `bower install angular-swagger`
+1. Install with bower using `bower install ng-swagger-ui`

-2. Include `angular-swagger.js`, which should be located in `bower_components/angular-swagger`
+2. Include `ng-swagger-ui.js`, which should be located in `bower_components/ng-swagger-ui`

 3. Include `bootstrap.min.css` (which should be in `bower_components/bootstrap/dist/css`)